monken/node-splitly/README.md

   });
 ```

+**Note:** Usage of the `data` event is not recommended in production code and should only be used for strictly synchronous/blocking code.
+Instead, pipe the output of the stream to another stream capabable of propagating back pressure (such as `process.stdout` or a stream that writes to a database or makes an API call).

 `splitstream` requires the newline character(s) to be defined as a Buffer, unlike other split stream implementations which also accept regular expressions.
 Additionally, the newline character is not truncated from the chunk passed to the `data` event.
 The default newline character is `\n`.
 If you want to split on `/\r?\n/` instead, keep the default newline character and `trim()` the chunk in the data callback.

 Internally, the streams maintains a buffer of lines that have been parsed but not yet consumed.
 The size of this buffer